 Books and articles relating to almost every field can be found in the Senior Study Center.
 Electronic sources and access to data bases in other academic institutions are available.
 IN addition, the Head of the Center has access to the university and other research centers.

-The Haifa University library, which has relations with other research centers, is also at the disposal of the students.
+The Haifa University library, which has relations with other research centers, is also at the disposal of the participants.

 Bibliographic material that cannot be published on the web due to information security considerations will be distributed in hard copy.

-The information management website of the INDC contains all of the courses booklets, required bibliographical readings, and in addition, works of students done in previous years in various fields.
+The information-management website of the INDC contains all of the courses booklets, required bibliographical readings, and in addition, works of participants done in previous years in various fields.

 The Lesson-Learning Processes in the Israel National Defense College